foundersandcoders/our-site-v1-DEFUNCT/_content/development.md

 ## Web and mobile

 We specialise in developing software applications for both Web and mobile using *JavaScript*, *Node.js* and *React*.
+You can find some examples of our recent work [here](www.foundersandcoders.org/case-studies).

 We have particular expertise in:

++ Prototyping
-+ Prototyping and UX design
++ UX design (**U**ser e**x**perience)
 + Content management
 + Membership and user management
 + Business productivity
 + Data visualisation and mapping

+## Our approach

+We begin every project by working with our clients to agree on the look and feel of the application/website, and develop *user journeys* that plot how users will interact with it.
+Short-term goals are set and reviewed generally every two weeks, but we aim for *continuous delivery* - and clients are kept fully informed of progress by their dedicated client liaison.

+The *product owner* on the client side will also be able to track progress and give feedback using the product management tool PivotalTracker.
+We understand that many tools and concepts will be unfamiliar, and so are happy to provide support and training in product management to all clients.
+This aspect of the process is of general value to any client interested in commissioning web/mobile applications, not just as part of a single project.

+All of our code is well-documented and accompanied by concise README documents to ensure that it can be maintained in the future - whether by our team or someone else.

+You can read about our approach in greater detail below.

 ## Agile project mangement